sayopaul/paginationclass/readme.md

  To work properly, the class needs:

 * PHP 5 and above, (tested on PHP 7 but should work flawlessly on PHP 5)
-* Web server with PHP and MYSql installed
+* Web server with PHP and mySQL installed